Darkempire78/Akimitsu-Discord-Selfbot/README.md

 # Akimitsu Discord Selfbot

-Akimitsu Discord Selfbot is a Discord selfbot wich allow to farm efficiently for you on the [Akimitsu Discord's bot](https://fr.akimitsu.xyz/) (a pokemon bot).
+Akimitsu Discord Selfbot is a Discord selfbot wich allow to farm efficiently all the time for you on the [Akimitsu Discord's bot](https://fr.akimitsu.xyz/) (a pokemon bot).

 ## Installation